onefoursix/cm-api-flume-example/README.md

 - cm_password
 - cluster_name

-Execute the add-agent.py script passing it the name for the Flume-NG Service, the name of the Agent you want to create and the host the Agent should be deployed on.
+Execute the add-agent.py script passing it the name for the Flume Service, the name of the Agent you want to create and the host the Agent should be deployed on.
 Note the Agent name will be the value used within the flume.conf file so should typically be a short lowercase name.

 For example:

-    ./add-agent.py Flume-NG-Service agent0 mbrooks0.onefoursix.com
+    ./add-agent.py Flume agent0 mbrooks0.onefoursix.com

 I will add a second agent deployed on a different machine:

-    ./add-agent.py Flume-NG-Service agent1 mbrooks1.onefoursix.com
+    ./add-agent.py Flume agent1 mbrooks1.onefoursix.com

 ####Set or update an Agent's Config File (flume.conf)